sagemath/trac_to_gh/Issue 4841.md

 # Issue 4841: Update Maxima to 5.17.x (new upstream)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4841

 Original creator: mabshoff